samrath-sudesh-acharya/Mac-Changer/README.md

 # Mac-Changer
 This is a python script to change the Mac address of your wifi adpater or wifi card in linux .
 ## How to use it
-The first thing to make sure is run as root for this script to work.
+-The first thing to make sure is run as **root** for this script to work.
-**Linux commands**
+-Go to the particular path where you have saved the script.
+### Linux commands
 ```linux
  python mac_changer.py -h
 Usage: mac_changer.py [options]